 Hugh's paintings have been exhibited in Algeria, France, the Dominican Republic and the USA.
 His paintings, photography and writings have been published in Good Morning America, Fodors, Big Sky Journal, Narratively, Labletter and through a collection of his poetry: Batey Cacata. .

 Hugh received a BA in Economics from Duke University and an MFA in Painting from the New York Academy of Art.
-He currently lives in Princeton, NJ, with his wife and three daughters.
-As a volunteer, Hugh teaches poetry at a local juvenile detention center and holds an annual poetry contest for residents through the Hugh Sarah Poetry Foundation.

 Write-up by Sara Herman: Humanity As A Map: Portraits That Smell of Years and Sweat